debendraoli/aleo-remote-prover/README.md

 }
 ```

-When `BROADCAST_ENDPOINT` is configured, the service will POST a JSON payload containing the proof summary plus the original authorization to the specified endpoint unless the request opts out.
+By default the service POSTs a JSON payload containing the proof summary plus the original authorization to the canonical Provable Explorer endpoint for the configured `NETWORK` unless the request opts out (`"broadcast": false`).
 Non-2xx responses are logged but do not break the HTTP request.

 ## cURL Examples